About Us

 What and Where?

 The Community Project: Ethiopia and Engineers and Architects Without Borders support the local community to build a K-8 school for their children and achieve self sufficiency in this high-plateau area (elev.
 9,200 ft.).
 Habitat for Humanity has built a village of 630 homes, just outside Debre Birhan, Ethiopia (pop.
 110,000).
 The local community asked our Habitat for Humanity build team to help them build a school close to home for their children because the elementary schools were overcrowded and far away, over rocky terrain.
-We are supporting the community to build a model school, community center, and educational gardens on a 10-acre parcel.
+We are supporting the community to build a model school, community center, educational gardens and micro businesses on a 10-acre parcel.
 This is a public school open to all children in the area.

 Debre Birhan, Ethiopia (pronounced Deb-rey, Bur-hahn) is located about a 3 hour drive north east of the capital, Addis Ababa.